AleksEdwards/PubRec_Data/README.md

 The dataset is based entirely on publicly available reports.
 The goal is to support (not replace) subject matter experts in drafting policy recommendations.

+## Licence

+This dataset is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

+You are free to share and adapt the dataset, including for commercial purposes, provided appropriate attribution is given.

 ## Citation